katrina356/TitanicProject/README.md

 Any unlisted columns from the DataFrame were removed.
 ^ Gender and ticket_class are the primary features for determining survivability on the Titanic.
-† Fare is a subfeature based on ticket_class.
+† Fare is a sub feature based on ticket_class.
 †† The feature “survived_y_n” was removed from the training to test the accuracy.
 ¶ Sibsp and Parch denote how many siblings/parents were on board.
 ___